• Skip to primary navigation

 9. Place onto the prepared lined baking sheet.
 Repeat with the remaining dough, placing dough balls approximately 2 inches apart since the dough will spread.

 Bake at 350°F for 10 to 12 minutes, just until the centers are no longer glossy.
-If baking two pans at a time, be sure to rotate the pans from one rack to the other, and from back to front, halfway through the baking time.
+If baking two pans at a time, be sure to rotate each cookie sheet from one rack to the other, and from back to front, halfway through the baking time.

 Allow cookies to cool on the pan for 5 minutes before transferring to a cooling rack.